jboss-set/prbz-overview/README.md

 mvn clean package
 ```

-Copy generated war file to $JBOSS_HOME/standalone/deployments/ and visit http://localhost:8080/prbz-overview-${version}/payloadview for payload overview and http://localhost:8080/prbz-overview-${version}/streamview for stream pull requests overview.
-Normally, it takes a few minutes to collect and display all information from GitHub and issue tracker systems.
+Copy generated war file to $JBOSS_HOME/standalone/deployments/ and visit http://localhost:8080/prbz-overview-${version}/prbz-overview.
+For instance on thunder: [OverviewPage](https://thunder.sin2.redhat.com/prbz-overview)

+In order to avoid potential Github API rate limitation, the scheduled update task updates one payload and one stream Github repositories per hour.
+Therefore, it may take a bit longer to see all streams / payloads information for the first deployment.